ETA 29 and 19

-At around the same time as he was working on the development of the ETA 19, Ken Bedford was also investigating the possibility of producing a smaller 2.5 cc (0.15 cuin.) version of the same design.
+At around the same time as he was working on the development of the original ETA 19 Mk.
+I, Ken Bedford was also investigating the possibility of producing a smaller 2.5 cc (0.15 cuin.) version of the same design.
 The existence of a number of prototypes of this model has been confirmed by Miles Patience, who discovered a collection of components for this variant, presumably from Eric Bedford's estate.
 There was enough there to build at least one complete engine, along with many of the key components required to build four more.

 As can be seen from the photo, the ETA 15 glow-plug model was basically a downsized version of the early ringed-piston variant of the ETA 19.
 It was not an under-bored ETA 19 - rather, it was under-stroked, making it an exaggeratedly short-stroke design, probably to its detriment in performance terms.
 Apart from the bore, everything else was downsized, including the castings, which carried a clear cast-on ETA 15 identification.
 The 15 was noticeably shorter and less bulky than its 19 companion.
 It weighed only 108 gm (3.81 ounces).

 The fact that Ken Bedford went to the trouble and expense of producing dies for the ETA 15 glow indicates that there must have been a serious intention of putting this engine into series production.
 The reason(s) for its failure to appear on the market at any time are somewhat obscure, but it appears that the prototype engine's performance was insufficient to convince Ken Bedford that it offered any advantage over competing 2.5 cc models already in existence.
 The project was abandoned in late 1950.

 The ETA 29 series was unquestionably the most successful British commercial racing glow-plug engine venture of the 1950’s and 1960’s.
 Due to its combination of price and relatively limited primary application, the engine was never all that commonly encountered even during its hey-day, and those that were sold generally got modified for use in competition - no collectors back then!
 Consequently, survivors in original unmodified condition are relatively rare today.
 This is especially true of some of the models which were only produced for a comparatively short time.
 When they do show up, they tend to command quite healthy prices.